May 15, 2011

 These tailcoats are less tailored than the formal jackets of today, and the construction requires you to work differently to what you expect.

-Below are some pictures Aylwen has been collecting over the years.
+Below are some pictures Aylwen has been collecting over the years to show clients who wish to have a coat custom sewn.
 These will help you work out what colour wool you want, plus to start thinking about buttons, trims, waistcoat colours and so on.

 4 comments: